github/docs/content/code-security/security-overview/viewing-security-insights.md

 ---
-title: Viewing security insights for your organization
+title: Viewing security insights
-shortTitle: Viewing security insights
+shortTitle: View security insights
-intro: 'You can use the overview dashboard in security overview to monitor the security landscape of the repositories in your organization.'
+intro: 'You can use the overview dashboard in security overview to monitor the security landscape of the repositories in your organization{% ifversion security-overview-dashboard-enterprise %} or enterprise{% endif %}.'
 permissions: '{% data reusables.security-overview.permissions %}'
 product: '{% data reusables.gated-features.security-overview %}'
 versions: